 And only because of this repeating backbone charge can DNA and RNA support Darwinian evolution.
 The sequence ATCCGTTA behaves in most respects the same way as the sequence GCATGACA, even though these have very different molecular structures.
-This is because in both cases, the molecules are polyanions.
+This is because, in both cases, the molecules are polyanions.
 These differences hold the genetic information.
-Were it otherwise, we could not mutate ATCCGTTA to give GCATGACA, even if GCATGACA better allowed us to survive, get married, and have children.
+Were it otherwise, we could not mutate ATCCGTTA to give GCATGACA, even if GCATGACA allowed us to survive and reproduce better.